 Chardonnay is taken seriously in California, and there is a lot of competition.
 Among the vast selection, a growing number of natural wines of varying degrees can be found.
 One that stands out in a rather unassuming way is Sandhi Sta.
 Rita Hills Chardonnay.
 The Sandhi winery prides itself on a “collaboration between man, earth, and vine” and it’s apparent in the estate wines.

 While this winery produces pinot noir as well, chardonnay is its specialty.
 Fermented with wild yeast and without additives of any kind, the winemakers also take advantage of lees (leftover yeast particles that impart a creamy mouthfeel) to create complex flavors.
-Each sip enjoys rich custard and smoke notes with a beautiful balance of acidity and minerality leading to an enduring finish.
+Each sip enjoys rich custard and buttery oak notes with a beautiful balance of acidity and minerality leading to an enduring finish.

 Why Trust The Spruce Eats?